 Our Data Report for the June 2016 program can be found here:

 eMentor is an online-based mentoring program which sustains impact over 7 weeks between our biannual Rural Programs.
-The program centres around tailored activities and discussions with the students on goal-setting, peer pressure, bullying and other difficulties they may come up against or are currently facing as they are about to transition to high school.
+The program centres around tailored activities and discussions with the students on topics directly related to the Australian Curriculum and the Personal and Social Capabilities, including such topics as Success and Goal Setting, Health and Wellbeing and Positive Relationships.